smhasan24/Project_Team_Research/README.md

 ## **Overview**
 This repository contains the code and resources for the **Team Research and Development Assignment** as part of the coursework.
 The project analyses placement status among students based on gender using statistical methods.
 It aims to draw meaningful conclusions about potential disparities and provide actionable insights.

+## 1. Research Question and Hypothesis:
+Research Question: Is there a difference in the proportions of placement status (placed vs. not placed) between male and female students?

+Null Hypothesis (H₀): No difference exists in the proportions of employment status based on gender.

+Alternative Hypothesis (H₁): A difference exists in the proportions of employment status based on gender.

 ## What's Inside

 - **R_Visualization/**: R scripts used to create different visualizations of the data.